 A current theme like never before, today that large companies such as Apple, Uber and Facebook are joining the push for fintech and digital money.
 Especially if they offer (see the Libra case) a range of options that are not always easy to distinguish, not to mention the fair value of their solutions.

-Digital finance has many forms, but it is not always "money"
+Digital finance comes in many forms, but it's not always "money"

 Modern societies have coined countless names for objects, goods and currencies to be exchanged (such as the admirable "grana", "dindi", "sacks" and "testoni").
 For practical purposes, we often group them as "money", but the main varieties are actually quite different.